ZamyArkreNendmed/MoLang-Exploration/experimental_queries.md

-# Experimental MoLang Entity Queries Documentation </h1>
+# Experimental MoLang Entity Queries Explaination </h1>

 * This beta documentation is made based on the version 1.16.100.60 of Minecraft: Bedrock Edition.